robwink/davinci_fork/davinci_build/mac/README.txt

 for tabbed file browsing and much more and I install MSYS2, git-bash etc. for unix style terminal (and package manager) experience.

 That's what makes these lacks on Mac so frustrating.
-It already is Unix and yet it's terminal is pathetic and there's no package manager.
+It *is* Unix and yet its terminal is pathetic and there's no package manager.
 Oh well.